 Composio's Integration Approach

-Composio provides a large pre-built integration catalog at 500+ managed connections, eliminating the authentication complexity that typically consumes engineering resources.
-The unified OAuth layer handles credential management for Salesforce, HubSpot, Jira, and other enterprise tools automatically.
+Composio provides a large pre-built integration catalog at 500+ managed connections, reducing the authentication complexity that typically consumes engineering resources.
+The unified OAuth layer handles credential management for Salesforce, HubSpot, Jira, and other enterprise tools.

 Integration-First Design

-Rather than requiring custom authentication configuration per tool, Composio's OAuth layer manages the entire credential lifecycle—from initial authorization through automatic token refresh.
+Rather than requiring custom authentication configuration per tool, Composio's OAuth layer manages the credential lifecycle, from initial authorization through token refresh.
 This reduces integration development time compared to building custom connections.

 Key Features